2048hertz/AstraOS/README.md

 # RobertOS
 An ARM64 Linux based operating system for the Robert Computer (Raspberry Pi handheld computer).
-Based off of Raspberry Pi OS WORK IN PROGRESS
+Based off of Raspberry Pi OS

-This branch is for storage
+This branch is for storage - The files here are used to build RobertOS